Milestone Madness: 12 Videos for Learning Russian and Measuring Your Progress at Any Level

 There are lots of fantastic resources out there to learn Russian with, and among them, plenty of great instructional videos to point you in the right direction.

-Videos made to teach Russian are an option well worth taking advantage of since they’re designed specifically for learners and can help you figure out the nitty-gritty details of the language, at any level.
+Videos made to teach Russian are designed specifically for learners and can help you figure out the nitty-gritty details of the language, at any level.

 In this post, we’ll look at some top-notch videos for learners that cover key language points for three levels: beginner, intermediate and advanced.